Open Standards are the foundation

 that are needed in order to implement the standard.
 These technical

 solutions can be protected by patents.
-Whoever wishing to adopt and implement
+Whoever wishes to adopt and implement

 the standard has to, therefore, acquire the appropriate licence from the